MarcoTz/configs/README.md

 * nodepend.sh lists all the installed packages that nothing depends on or removes orphans
 * restartFRITZwifi.sh restarts my home wifi, because my router is broken
 * unisonsync.sh syncs some folders to external hard drive(mount point specified in file)
+* pacclear.sh clears pacman and pacaur cache completely
+* rotate.sh rotates the screen and the touchscreen

 ###configs:

 * bashrc
 * vimrc
-* Xresources
+* Xresources (rofi color scheme)
 * i3
-* conky.sh conky for i3bar
+* conky.sh, conkyrc conky for i3bar
+* unison.prf
-* workspaces/ saved workspaces for i3
+* menutrayschema.pl (schema file for menutray)
-* compton
-* unison

-all of those are linked to the right places with installConfs.sh
+all of those are linked to the right places with installConfs.sh(unison.prf is copied, otherwise it won't work)

-also installed with installConfs.sh

 ###setupScripts

 * installConfs.sh links the configs above in the right directories
 * vimplugins.sh installs all the vimplugins I use

-which are: base16, pathogen and rust for vim
+which are: base16 and pathogen

 ##other stuff I used:

 * https://github.com/tpope/vim-pathogen
 * https://github.com/chriskempson/base16 (Xresources and vim version)
 * https://npmjs.com/package/i3-style

+### used programs

+* vim
+* bash
+* conky
+* i3
+* rofi
+* menutray
+* termite
+* unison